Thrifty Minnesota

 Pleasant Grove Pizza Farm (Waseca, MN)

-You will need to bring your own seating, portable table, or even just a blanket.
+You may want to bring your own seating, portable table, or even just a blanket.
 They also suggest that you pack a cooler with your own beverages, and don’t forget to pack plates, cups, utensils, and napkins!
+They have added some seating so you might get lucky.
+We have enjoyed live music a couple of times and our girls have enjoyed their animals.

 You’ll dispose of your own recycling and trash, so don’t forget to bring a trash bag.